Subject access request made by employee: Example 4

 [Your name] – Subject Access Request

-Please make all documents and correspondence within the Company’s control where our Client is the data subject available in accordance with the Data Protection Act 1998.
+Please make all documents and correspondence within the Company’s control where our Client is the data subject available in accordance with the General Data Protection Regulation 2018.

 [Relevant email address]

-In the event that you do not disclose any of the documents mentioned above, we would be grateful if you could confirm that a search has been conducted and no results have been found.
-We may in due course, request sight of the search terms that were used and the results of the searches conducted.
+Should you not disclose any of the above documents mentioned above, please confirm that a search has in fact been conducted and that no results have been found.
+We may at some future time ask to see the search terms used and the results of the searches you carried out

-Please inform us by return if you require my Client to pay a fee for £10.00 to cover your administrative expenses.
+Please inform us by return if you require my Client to pay a fee to cover your administrative expenses.